bwang63/EnKF_3D_github/README.md

 ```
 perform_configuration_check = true;
 ```
-and then run `main.m` in MATLAB to perform an optional configuration check, testing is some of the paths and file names are set correctly.
+and then run `main.m` in Matlab to perform an optional configuration check, testing is some of the paths and file names are set correctly.
 When this test produces no warnings, move to step 6 to start a data assimilation run.

 ### Step 6: Run the main driver `main.m` in `mfiles/main/`